When You Stop Tiptoeing: From Conflict Avoidance to Repair

 You're not—you're just tired of abandoning yourself.

-Healing from People-Pleasing: Begins with Presence, Not Arguments
+Healing from Either Pattern Begins with Presence, Not Arguments

-Healing from conflict avoidance—and the pattern of people-pleasing—doesn’t start with learning how to argue.
+Healing from conflict avoidance, people-pleasing, or both doesn't start with learning how to argue.
 It starts with learning to stay present when discomfort arises.
 This might mean noticing tension in your body, validating your feelings internally instead of minimizing them, and practicing truth-telling in low-stakes moments.
-It’s about moving through growth instead of running from it.
+It's about moving through growth instead of running from it.

 True safety isn't built on walking on eggshells—it's built on staying connected to yourself, even when things feel uncomfortable.